Xilinx/xen/docs/misc/arm/cache-coloring.rst

 =============================

-The cache coloring support in Xen allows to reserve Last Level Cache (LLC) partition for Dom0, DomUs and Xen itself.
+The cache coloring support in Xen allows to reserve Last Level Cache (LLC) partitions for Dom0, DomUs and Xen itself.
 Currently only ARM64 is supported.

 In order to enable and use it, few steps are needed.

-- Enable expert mode in Xen configuration file.

-        CONFIG_EXPERT=y
+In Kconfig:

-- Enable cache coloring in Xen configuration file.
+- Enable LLC coloring.

-        CONFIG_CACHE_COLORING=y
+        CONFIG_LLC_COLORING=y
-- If needed, change the maximum number of colors in Xen configuration file (refer to menuconfig help for value meaning and when it should be changed).
+- If needed, change the maximum number of colors (refer to menuconfig help for value meaning and when it should be changed).

-        CONFIG_MAX_CACHE_COLORS=<n>
+        CONFIG_NR_LLC_COLORS=<n>
+- If needed, change the amount of memory reserved for the buddy allocator (see `Colored allocator and buddy allocator`_).

+        CONFIG_BUDDY_ALLOCATOR_SIZE=<n>

+Compile Xen and the toolstack and then:

+- Set the `llc-coloring=on` command line option.
-- If needed, change the amount of memory reserved for the buddy allocator either from the Xen configuration file, via the CONFIG_BUDDY_ALLOCATOR_SIZE value, or with the command line option.
-See `Colored allocator and buddy allocator`.
+- If needed, set the amount of memory reserved for the buddy allocator via the appropriate command line option.
-- Assign colors to each memory pool (Xen, Dom0/DomUs) using the `Color selection format`_ for `Coloring parameters`_ configuration.
+- Set `Coloring parameters and domain configurations`_.

 Background
 **********